 How to invest in the BEL 20 Index

 Investing in the Belgian economy via the BEL 20 Index could be the way to go.
-There are numerous ways to invest in the BEL 20 Index, and we’re here to guide you through all your investment choices, and every other step of the process.
+This guide takes you through all your choices for how to do so, and every other step of the process.

 Where can I buy into the BEL 20 Index?